bifrost-finance/bifrost-wiki/start/vtoken/salp.md

 Investor users participating in crowdloan through Bifrost will separate and decouple two types of Token assets: vsToken and vsBond.

-### vsBond: a token represents parachain auction reward and vsToken 1:1 redemption
+### vsBond: a token represents the equity of redemption

 vsBond represents the specific parachain and its successful Lease Period.
 Therefore, the full name of vsBond is: vsBond+Parachain Project Name+Retirement Date, for example: vsBond-Bifrost-2022-06-01.

+vsBond has two main attributes:
+1. Contributing Reward: The addresses that minted vsBond on Bifrost parachain (not obtained through a transaction) will be included in the Contributor list by SALP and will receive Crowdloan rewards from the parachain project.
-vsBond has two main attributes: Contribution Reward: vsBond can be transferred to the corresponding parachain through XCMP, and then only the address holding vsBond needs to be identified as a contributor.
-Combined with vsToken, vsToken can be redeemed 1:1 after slots retirement.
-Therefore, vsBond can be regarded as a special product that contains Contribution Reward and 1:1 redemption.
-As an equity certificate, vsBond does not require high-liquidity transactions and can be sold through a buy-in-price form of pending orders in Bifrost vsBond market, without creating liquidity pools.
+2. Combined with vsToken, vsToken can be redeemed 1:1 after slots retirement.
+Therefore, as an equity certificate, vsBond does not require high-liquidity transactions and can be sold through a buy-in-price form of pending orders in Bifrost vsBond market, without creating liquidity pools.

 **UI:vsBond+vsToken 1:1 redemption interface**